-Heading into the second quarter of 2019, a total of 14 of the hedge funds tracked by Insider Monkey were bullish on this stock, a change of 40% from the fourth quarter of 2018.
-On the other hand, there were a total of 0 hedge funds with a bullish position in YETI a year ago.
-So, let’s examine which hedge funds were among the top holders of the stock and which hedge funds were making big moves.
+At Q4’s end, a total of 17 of the hedge funds tracked by Insider Monkey held long positions in this stock, a change of 55% from one quarter earlier.
+On the other hand, there were a total of 10 hedge funds with a bullish position in YETI a year ago.
+So, let’s find out which hedge funds were among the top holders of the stock and which hedge funds were making big moves.

 |Ticker||No of HFs with positions||Total Value of HF Positions (x1000)||Change in HF Position|

 View table here if you experience formatting issues.